 Sustainability is not just eco-friendly.
 It can save everyone time.

-There are sustainable processes like social media, storytelling, gardening, even a fitness regimen.
+There are sustainable processes for social media, storytelling, gardening, even our fitness regimen.
 There’s even the chance to talk about sustainable email.
 We should, if we want to understand what we mean by the term.

 Food?
 Climate?
 Shoes?
 What do you think?